tim-kos/node-retry/README.md

 Otherwise it returns `true`, and retries the operation after the timeout for the current attempt number.

+#### retryOperation.stop()

+Allows you to stop the operation being retried.
+Useful for aborting the operation on a fatal error etc.

 #### retryOperation.attempts()

 Returns an int representing the number of attempts it took to call `fn` before it was successful.